Battling Recession With Data and Analytics

 Staying flexible and adaptable is crucial to surviving economic uncertainty.
 Pivoting your business strategy in response to changing market conditions can help keep your business afloat.

 Amazon is well-known for its flexibility.
 The company has adapted its business model multiple times, starting as an online bookstore and now offering a wide range of products and services.
-During the pandemic, Amazon adjusted its operations to prioritize essential items and implement employee safety measures.
+Amazon adjusted its operations during the pandemic to prioritize essential items and implement employee safety measures.

 3. Focus on customer loyalty